+Maximum values of PSUs granted in 2019 are: \$1,799,338 for Mr. Johnston; \$885,154 for Mr. Sewell; \$738,948 for Mr. Hollenbeck; and \$627,578 for Mr. Spray.

-- (6) Mr. Mullen retired in 2020 and pursuant to the Plan, his Qualified Pension Plan benefit was paid on January 1, 2021.
-Distribution of Mr. Mullen's SERP benefit was delayed as a matter of law and in accordance with the plan for six months following his separation from service.
-In 2020 there was an increase of \$123,051 in his Retirement Plan benefit and an increase of \$259,366 in his SERP benefit.
-For the other years presented for Mr. Mullen, in 2019, an increase of \$412,556 in the Retirement Plan and an increase of \$565,676 in the SERP; and in 2018, a decrease of \$10,073 in the Retirement Plan and an increase of \$114,299 in the SERP. - (7) For Mr. Spray, in 2020, an increase of \$233,687 in the Retirement Plan and an increase of \$297,011 in the SERP and in 2019, an increase of \$120,475 in the Retirement Plan and an increase of \$135,693 in the SERP. - (8) For Mr. Johnston, includes perquisites in the amount of \$20,107, which includes \$16,429 for employer paid health care premiums; premiums paid for a personal umbrella liability policy; personal use of a company car; safe driver award; and an executive health examination. - For Mr. Sewell, includes perquisites in the amount of \$30,927, which includes \$24,121 for employer paid health care premiums; executive tax services; premiums paid for a personal umbrella liability insurance policy; personal use of a company car; and a safe driver award. - For Mr. Hollenbeck, includes perquisites in the amount of \$23,399, which includes \$16,429 for employer paid health care premiums; premiums paid for a personal umbrella liability insurance policy; personal use of a company car; executive tax services; a safe driver award; and an executive health examination. - For Mr. Mullen, includes perquisites in the amount of \$19,448, which includes \$15,797 for employer paid health care premiums; premiums paid for a personal umbrella liability insurance policy; personal use of a company car; a safe driver award; executive tax services, and an executive health examination. - For Mr. Kellington, includes perquisites in the amount of \$19,639, which includes \$16,429 for employer paid health care premiums; executive tax services; premiums paid for a personal umbrella liability insurance policy; personal use of a company car; and a safe driver award - For Mr. Spray, includes perquisites in the amount of \$29,726, which includes \$24,121 for employer paid health care premiums; premiums paid for a personal umbrella liability insurance policy; executive tax services; and personal use of a company car, and a safe driver award. - (9) Includes matching contributions to the company's 401(k) and Top Hat Savings Plans in the amounts of \$207,959 for Mr. Johnston; \$125,395 for Mr. Sewell; \$105,107 for Mr. Hollenbeck; and \$85,218 for Mr. Kellington.
+- (5) No above-market or preferential earnings were paid on deferred compensation.
+The amounts shown in this column represent the aggregate change in actuarial present value of accumulated pension benefits for those named executive officers participating in the company's Retirement Plan and SERP for each of the years presented, using the same pension plan measurement date and assumptions used for financial reporting purposes.
+In addition to one year of service credit under the Retirement Plan and the SERP for Mr. Spray, the changes in plan balance are primarily due to fluctuations in the applicable interest rate and discount rate used to actuarially calculate the accumulated benefit in each plan. - (6) For Mr. Spray, in 2021, an increase of \$44,629 in the Retirement Plan and an increase of \$217,349 in the SERP; in 2020, an increase of \$233,687 in the Retirement Plan and an increase of \$297,011 in the SERP and in 2019, an increase of \$120,475 in the Retirement Plan and an increase of \$135,693 in the SERP. - (7) For Mr. Johnston, includes perquisites in the amount of \$21,654, which includes \$17,086 for employer paid health care premiums; premiums paid for a personal umbrella liability policy; personal use of a company car; safe driver award; and an executive health examination.

+For Mr. Sewell, includes perquisites in the amount of \$33,242, which includes \$25,086 for employer paid health care premiums; executive tax services; premiums paid for a personal umbrella liability insurance policy; personal use of a company car; and a safe driver award.

+For Mr. Hollenbeck, includes perquisites in the amount of \$25,232, which includes \$17,086 for employer paid health care premiums; \$4,226 for the personal use of a company car; premiums paid for a personal umbrella liability insurance policy; executive tax services; a safe driver award; and an executive health examination.

+For Mr. Kellington, includes perquisites in the amount of \$27,487, which includes \$17,086 for employer paid health care premiums; \$5,578 for the personal use of a company car; executive tax services; premiums paid for a personal umbrella liability insurance policy; and a safe driver award.

+For Mr. Spray, includes perquisites in the amount of \$35,090, which includes \$25,806 for employer paid health care premiums; premiums paid for a personal umbrella liability insurance policy; executive tax services; and personal use of a company car; a safe driver award; and the incremental additional cost of spouse travel and meals for business events to which spouses are invited.

+- (8) Includes matching contributions to the company's 401(k) and Top Hat Savings Plans in the amounts of \$90,794 for Mr. Johnston; \$67,399 for Mr. Sewell; \$56,261 for Mr. Hollenbeck; and \$46,717 for Mr. Kellington. - (9) Includes \$44,081 for the annual distribution under the deferred compensation agreement between the company and Mr. Sewell in connection with his hiring in 2011 to approximate the value of retirement benefits forfeited at his former employer.

+Total compensation for 2021 shown in the Summary Compensation Table, excluding attributions of compensation related to retirement plans, generally increased from 2020 levels because of higher payouts of annual incentive compensation; at the maximum level of 200% of target for 2021 compared with the threshold level of 30% of target for 2020.